-A flip side to filter bubbles is the problem of verifying that the information you have is good.
+A flip side to epistemic communities is the problem of verifying that the information you have is good.
 If we got to design all the agents in society we might be able to ensure the overall system acquires good information.
 But when we are dealing with the practicalities of real people, Do you do this by some kind of social trust graph?
 Some other mechanism?
 Perhaps social network consensus as with wt.social could do this?

-The simplest case.
+A simple case.
 Let’s just work out if we are receiving real information here.
 Is the message you for from me really from me?

 Notary aims to make the internet more secure by making it easy for people to publish and verify content.
 We often rely on TLS to secure our communications with a web server, which is inherently flawed, as any compromise of the server enables malicious content to be substituted for the legitimate content.